sarahciston/codingcare/posts/cf-unknowing.md

 ---

-[The wound-up muscle of the heart can be unrolled just like a double-helix]

 Wild twin, the part denied returns to bite.
 Shame makes a person or a system act shamefully.
 Shamelessly too.
 Harmfully.
 Hopelessly.
 Hungrily.